Cookies on this website

 Clinical work

-My clinical duties include stints of acute internal and complex medicine as well as specialist clinics in memory and multi-morbid complex problems.
-I am also OUHFT Clinical Lead for Dementia and Delirium working closely with the Electronic Patient Record (EPR) Team and senior OUHFT management to implement improvements to the process of care for older and multi-morbid patients.
+My clinical duties include stints in acute general and complex medicine and memory clinics.
+As OUHFT Clinical Lead for Dementia and Delirium, I work closely with the Electronic Patient Record (EPR) Team, information analysts and OUHFT managers to implement improvements to the process of care for cognitively frail or complex patients.

-My research is supported by the NIHR Oxford Biomedical Research Centre and is focused on the short- and long-term cognitive impacts of acute (systemic) illness and cerebrovascular disease with a substantial translational component.
+My research is focused on the short- and long-term impact of acute (systemic) illness and cerebrovascular disease on the ageing brain with a substantial translational component.

 Cognitive impact of acute cerebrovascular disease

-Cognitive impact of acute illness: Delirium, cognitive and physical frailty
+impact of acute illness ON the ageing brain: Delirium, dementia and frailty